 |Bookshelf Home | Contents | Index | PDF|

 CAUTION: This chapter assumes you have renamed Siebel Account objects to Companies.
-By default, Siebel Finance installs using the term Accounts.
-For more information on renaming Siebel Account objects, see Upgrade Guide.
+By default, Siebel Healthcare installs using the term Accounts.
+For more information on renaming Siebel Account objects, see Siebel Database Upgrade Guide.

-Use the procedures in this chapter to perform the administrator tasks of adding industries and territories, controlling company information, generating company hierarchies, managing competitor information, verifying coverage team members, and managing custom-defined relationship types.
+Use the procedures in this chapter to perform the administrator tasks of controlling company information, generating company hierarchies, managing competitor information, verifying coverage team members, and managing custom-defined relationship types.